 Given this, assessment of the habitat values is often required to support potential future assessment and approval requirements and to inform development design.

-The Strategen team have been undertaken numerous Black Cockatoo surveys throughout the South West from Cataby to Ravensthorpe and beyond.
+The Strategen team have undertaken numerous Black Cockatoo surveys throughout the South West from Cataby to Ravensthorpe and beyond.